 How GoFundMe works

-Widely recognized brand, which helps with fundraising.
+- Widely recognized brand, which can help with fundraising

-GoFundMe waives processing fees for charities.
+- GoFundMe waives processing fees for charities

-There are no deadlines or minimum fundraising goals.
+- There are no deadlines or minimum fundraising goals

 How Indiegogo works